leochiofalo/bachelorthesis-code/README.md

 # Bachelor Thesis Code
-This repository contains the R code for my Bachelor Thesis titled.
+This repository contains the R code for my Bachelor Thesis titled "Nationality Wage Gap in Switzerland:
+An Empirical Analysis Based on the Swiss Household Panel 1999 - 2021".

 ## Abstract